MikhaUCT/furniture-store/README.md

 # Accessibility
 - All custom animations respect the `prefers-reduced-motion` media query.
+- All pages are mobile friendly and adapt to any screen size

 # References
 - All product images were custom generated using [dall-e](https://labs.openai.com/)
 - Sections of the About, Contact, Privacy Policy & Terms and Conditions pages were generated using [chat GPT](https://chat.openai.com/chat).
+- All credit card logos come from [vector brand icons](https://worldvectorlogo.com/)

 <details>
 <summary><strong>Desired Features<strong></summary>

 - Responsive search bar
-- Fancy credit card details input
 - Related items on product pages
 - More advanced category system with subcategories
 - Comment filtering
+- Improve keyboard navigation
+- potential issue with things disappearing at 480px
 </details>